djhanggi/chome/README.md

 ### Home Assistant

 - Automate phone alarm and use as sunset time
+- Add detection for when stove is on and unattended
 - Use YAML for dashboards
 - Morse code service